 A third makeover phase involved demolition of one of the north store blocks.
 It was replaced with the Premier Cinemas 18, which showed first features on April 7, 2007.
 The new theater had taken in adjacent mall space previously occupied by the Bassett Cinemas Six.

 The shuttering of Mervyn's, in late 2008, brought Wisconsin's Kohl's into the mall.
 Their store opened on September 7, 2009.
 Beaumont, Texas-based Conn's HomePlus, a furniture, appliance and electronics retailer, gutted a section of the mall and dedicated a (40,000 square foot) store on December 21, 2012.
+It went dark in late 2024 and was proceeded by Burlington.

-Dallas-based Dave & Buster's Grand Sports Cafe replaced most of the mall's Cafe Plaza Food Court.
+Meanwhile, Dave & Buster's Grand Sports Cafe replaced most of the mall's Cafe Plaza Food Court.
 The area was gutted and rebuilt, with the (36,000 square foot) Dave & Buster's opening on April 4, 2016.
 The original 14-bay Cafe Plaza had been downsized to just 6-bays.
 With these modifications, BASSETT PLACE encompassed 730,700 leasable square feet and housed sixty-eight store spaces.

 Sources: